 It’s that time of year when both your home and commercial heater and air conditioner are being tested, as temperatures swing wildly from day-to-day and week-to-week.

 With that in mind, you want both heat and air working at 100 percent.
 But what happens if you find your HVAC unit malfunctioning?
-Conditioned Air Systems recommends that you schedule a twice-yearly service call in order to keep your system running smoothly.
+Conditioned Air Systems recommends that you schedule a twice-yearly heating and air service call in order to keep your system running smoothly.
 And Conditioned Air is always at the ready to respond to any and all of your heating and air repair needs.

 There are steps you may follow if you would like to attempt your own simple heating and air repair effort.
 That said it is going to take some research, patience and willingness to take a risk on your part.
 We’d recommend that you call us first, however, we know that some of you DIY’ers want to attempt it on your own first.